AlaskaAirlines/auro-accordion/README.md

 | Component Example Code | HTML sample code of the components use            | `./apiExamples/basic.html`          |
 -->

-# Accordian
+# Accordion

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/description.md) -->
 <!-- The below content is automatically added from ./../docs/partials/description.md -->
-`<auro-accordian>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of toggling the visibility of large content section by clicking on a smaller trigger element.
+`<auro-accordion>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of toggling the visibility of large content section by clicking on a smaller trigger element.
 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./../docs/partials/readmeAddlInfo.md -->